 3. Contact lens case and solution/glasses and case

 6. Baby wash (unless you want to use the J & J that may be provided at your hospital) I'm taking baby Dr. Bronner's Baby Castile soap

 7. Moisturizer for baby, I have coconut oil (can also double as nipple cream)

 10. Soap and/or body wash for Mama, I'm taking my Earth Mama Angel Baby Grapefruit Ginger Wash.

 13. Shampoo and Conditioner

 15. Hair product; I'm taking Yes to Carrots anti-frizz cream

 Remember, these will be the first photos of you with your baby, take what you need to look as presentable as you desire.
 Go all out glam, or all natural 'I just had a baby'.

 Unless you plan on staying in a hospital gown for your whole visit, you will want to take some pajamas and other clothing items with you.
+I was allowed to change into my own clothes within hours after delivery.
 These items may include:

 16. Nursing pajamas